danieljnchen/autonomous-lawnmower/README.md

 ## How To Use
 * The user inputs the boundaries of their lawn through the editor, then saves the boundaries
+* The user then opens up their lawn, and clicks a point on the boundary for the robot to start from
+* The algorithm plans a path and displays the path and draws a robot following the generated path

 This was created by two students as a high school senior engineering project.